nathanfanelli/dynamic-landing-page/README.md

 # W3Newbie
-This is practice for array methods and higher order functions.
+This is a new javascript project for practice.